 Threat severity levels for efficient prioritization

-Amazon GuardDuty offers HTTPS APIs, CLI tools, and Amazon CloudWatch Events to support automated security responses to security findings.
-For example, you can automate the response workflow by using CloudWatch Events as an event source to trigger an AWS Lambda function.
+Amazon GuardDuty offers HTTPS APIs, command-line interface (CLI) tools, and Amazon CloudWatch Events to support automated security responses to security findings.
+For example, you can automate the response workflow by using CloudWatch Events as an event source to invoke an AWS Lambda function.

 Highly available threat detection

 Amazon GuardDuty is designed to automatically manage resource utilization based on the overall activity levels within your AWS accounts, workloads, and data stored in Amazon S3.
-GuardDuty adds detection capacity only when necessary and reduces utilization when capacity is no longer needed.
-You now have a cost-effective architecture that ensures you have the security processing power you need while minimizing expenses.
-You only have to pay for the detection capacity you use, when you use it.
+GuardDuty adds detection capacity only when necessary, and reduces utilization when capacity is no longer needed.
+You now have a cost-effective architecture that maintains the security processing power you need while minimizing expenses.
+You only pay for the detection capacity you use, when you use it.
 GuardDuty gives you security at scale, no matter your size.

-With one-click in the AWS Management Console or a single API call, you can enable Amazon GuardDuty on a single account.
-With a few more clicks in the console, you can enable GuardDuty across multiple accounts.
+With one action in the AWS Management Console or a single API call, you can activate Amazon GuardDuty on a single account.
+With a few more steps in the console, you can activate GuardDuty across multiple accounts.
 Amazon GuardDuty supports multiple accounts through AWS Organizations integration as well as natively within GuardDuty.
-Once enabled, GuardDuty immediately starts analyzing continuous streams of account and network activity in near real-time and at scale.
+Once turned on, GuardDuty immediately starts analyzing continuous streams of account and network activity in near real time and at scale.
 There are no additional security software, sensors, or network appliances to deploy or manage.
 Threat intelligence is pre-integrated into the service and are continuously updated and maintained.